HOA Election by Acclamation Timeline

 1. Meeting called to order.

-2. Establish a quorum (not necessary if bylaws eliminate quorum requirement).
+2. Establish a quorum (not necessary if bylaws eliminate the quorum requirement).

 4. Unless voting was closed at an earlier date, call for any additional ballots, then close the polls.

 5. Inspectors open ballots and tally votes.
-Members can observe the counting of votes.
+Members can observe the vote count.
 See Ballot Irregularities

 6. Announce election results and provide general notice to members within 15 days.